gsominsk/ai-trading-tool/memory-bank/activeContext.md

 [2025-08-10 00:14:30] - **Status Update**: Phase 6 (Architectural Alignment) is complete.
 All associated tasks, including bug fixes and test suite corrections, have been finalized.
 **Current Focus**: Starting **Phase 7: OmsRepository Migration to SQLite**.
 The detailed plan has been created and approved.
 Proceeding with implementation.

+[2025-08-10 00:33:25] - **Current Focus:** Shifted from completing the SQLite migration to fixing a critical bug in the trading cycle logic identified by the user.
+The bug caused the cycle to terminate prematurely.